jl-/termi/README.md

 ## WARNING😈

 - It works for me, and that's the whole point.
 Might probably fail you.
-Your choice
 - If you tried and it failed, restore your backup files from `${TERMI_PATH}/.backup/*`